-This Initial Study is being circulated for public and agency review as required by CEQA.
-Because State agencies will act as responsible or trustee agencies, the District will circulate the Initial Study to the State Clearinghouse of the Governor's Office of Planning and Research for distribution and a 30-day review period.
-During the review period, written comments may be submitted to:
+This Initial Study was circulated for public and agency review as required by CEQA.
+Because State agencies will act as responsible or trustee agencies, the District circulated the Initial Study to the State Clearinghouse of the Governor's Office of Planning and Research for distribution and a 30-day review period.
+During the review period, written comments were submitted to:

-Lake Shastina Community Services District 16309 Everhart Drive Weed, CA 96094 Rick Thompson, General Manager Phone: (530) 938-3281 rthompson@lakeshastina.com
+Lake Shastina Community Services District 16320 Everhart Drive Weed, CA 96094 Rick Thompson, General Manager Phone: (530) 938-3281 RickT@lakeshastina.com